 - For de-identified information, there are no restrictions.

-The Privacy Rule allows the disclosure of the health information in two situations:
+The Privacy Rule allows the disclosure of health information in two situations:

-- To the individual (or personal representatives) when they ask for the access,
+- To the individual (or personal representatives) when they ask for access,

 - To the HHS (Health and Human Services) in cases of investigations or enforcement actions.